-Answered by Our Maryland Estate Planning Attorney Our Maryland estate planning attorney compiled these frequently asked questions about estate planning and probate.
-If you would like to set up a free consultation with our Maryland estate planning lawyer, please call us now.
+Our Maryland Probate Attorneys compiled these frequently asked probate questions to answer common questions we receive from clients.
+If you would like to set up a consultation with one of our Maryland Probate Lawyers, please call us at (301)805-5892.

 - What is probate and should it be avoided?

 Probate is the process by which a court supervises the distribution of probate property according to a verified will or the laws of intestate succession to those who will inherit a deceased person’s property.
 Probate property generally includes assets owned individually.
 The primary reasons for avoiding probate involve the costs and time associated with the process.
-However, in Maryland , the actual court costs and probate fees involved in most estates are nominal and the probate process is more streamlined than in the past.
+In Maryland and DC, most probate proceedings take between 7 and 12 months for regular estates.
 For many estates, a valid will and individualized planning can minimize the impact of the probate process.
-However, estate plans effectively utilizing a trust can avoid probate and allow for distribution of assets without court involvement or delay, without disclosure of private financial information,can minimize and/or delay estate taxes for estates with assets (including life insurance) over the estate tax exemption, can provide for assets to be held in trust and distributed over a period of time, and can allow for the management of assets if necessary due to incapacity.
+However, estate plans effectively utilizing a trust can avoid probate and allow for distribution of assets without court involvement or delay, without disclosure of private financial information, can minimize and/or delay estate taxes for estates with assets (including life insurance) over the estate tax exemption, can provide for assets to be held in trust and distributed over a period of time, and can allow for the management of assets if necessary due to incapacity.

 - If survived by spouse and parents: